 I should have been posting about this for years.
-On this day (12 July 2013), 34 years ago, my coworker friend, Al Broholm, and I left Aurora to head for Comiskey Park to attend a White Sox game with other coworkers.
+On this day (12 July), many years ago (1979), a coworker friend and I left Aurora to head for Comiskey Park to attend a White Sox game with other coworkers.
 Because it was scheduled to be a double header, we didn’t feel the need to be there for the first pitch as there would be plenty of baseball to see before night’s end.

 Reinforced by that thought, we made a small detour to Alsip, another Chicago ’burb to visit a, er, public dispensary which featured, uh, live entertainment.
-Truthfully, we only lingered there for one drink (and three dancers) and then headed on in to 35th and Shields.
+Truthfully, we only lingered there for one drink (and three dancers—stage, not lap) and then headed on in to 35th and Shields.
 We arrived to quite a crowd around the top of the 7th inning.

 We hadn’t organized the outing based on the promotional event of the evening—in fact, it was a single game when plans for the outing were first made—the second game was added due to a rainout a couple of months earlier.
 Outings to Comiskey and Wrigley were done by controllers three or four times per season, and rarely on the spur of the moment.
 To us, it was just another ballgame(s).
 The first thing we noticed as we stepped out of the walkways onto the upper deck above 3rd base was how full the place was and that periodically, black discs would go sailing out on the field.